GoldenEoin1983/plex-gay-metadata-agent/MenAtPlay.bundle/README.md

 Only limited metadata is available on their free access website and no posters.

-By default, this matcher expects files to be named like:
+By default, this matcher expects files to be named either:

-* `MAP{title}
+* `MAP - {title}`
-* `MenAtPlay - {title}`, or
+* `MenAtPlay - {title}`
 * `Men At Play - {title}`

-Spaces around the dashes are optional, as is the sc before the number.
+Spaces around the dashes are optional, as is the MAP before the title.
 This is configurable in the agent settings.

 By default, this matcher only runs on items in a directory named "Men At Play".
 This is configurable in the agent settings.